aventurinekisser/aventurinekisser/README.md

 ## don't be afraid to int / c + h !!
-the me(s) if you even care (i kin for fun & dgaf abt doubles!! we should all kiss instead /j):
+the me(s) if you even care (i kin for fun & dgaf abt doubles!! we should all kiss instead.. heh..):
 1. Xiao
 2. Diluc
 3. Albedo